dsp-jetpack/JetPack/doc/deployment_guide.md

 #### Deploying with hugepages

-After enabling hugepages in the hardware stamp's .ini file, perform the following steps to deploy hugepages in Dell EMC Ready Architecture for Red Hat OpenStack Platform.
+After enabling hugepages in the sample_csp_profile.ini file, run the deployment.

-1. Open an SSH session to the SAH node.
-2. Run the following commands to deploy the overcloud with hugepages enabled:

-    a.  cd /root/JetPack/src/deploy/osp_deployer

-    b.  python deployer.py -s <path_to_settings_ini_file>

 **Note that during deployment, JetPack takes the following actions:**